George Peppard: Theatre

+In August 1955, he appeared in the play The Sun Dial.

+Early television appearances and transition to film

-He worked as a cab driver until getting his first part in "Lamp Unto My Feet".
+He worked as a cab driver until getting his first part in Lamp Unto My Feet.
 He appeared with Paul Newman, in The United States Steel Hour (1956), as the singing, guitar-playing baseball player Piney Woods in Bang the Drum Slowly, directed by Daniel Petrie.

 He appeared in an episode of Kraft Theatre, "Flying Object at Three O'Clock High" (1956).

+In March 1956, Peppard was on stage, off Broadway, in Beautiful Changes.

 In April 1956, he appeared in a segment of an episode of "Cameras Three" performing from The Shoemaker's Holiday; The New York Times called his performance "beguiling".

 In July 1956, he signed to make his film debut in The Strange One directed by Jack Garfein, based on the play End as a Man.
 It was the first film from Garfein as director and Calder Willingham as producer, plus for Peppard, Ben Gazzara, Geoffrey Horne, Pat Hingle, Arthur Storch and Clifton James.
 Filming took place in Florida.
 "I wouldn't say I was nervous," said Peppard, "just excited."

-On his return to New York he performed in "Out to Kill" on TV for Kraft.
+On his return to New York, he performed in "Out to Kill" on TV for Kraft.
 In September he joined the cast of Girls of Summer directed by Jack Garfein with Shelley Winters, Storch and Hingle, plus a title song by Stephen Sondheim.
 This reached Broadway in November.
 Brooks Atkinson said Peppard "expertly plays a sly, malicious dance teacher."
 It had only a short run.

-The bulk of his work around this time was for television: The Kaiser Aluminum Hour ("A Real Fine Cutting Edge", directed by George Roy Hill), Studio One in Hollywood ("A Walk in the Forest"), The Alcoa Hour ("The Big Build-Up" with E.G. Marshall), Matinee Theatre ("End of the Rope" with John Drew Barrymore, "Thread That Runs So True", "Aftermath"), Kraft Theatre ("The Long Flight"), Alfred Hitchcock Presents ("The Diplomatic Corpse", with Peter Lorre directed by Paul Henreid), and Suspicion ("The Eye of Truth" with Joseph Cotten based on a script by Eric Ambler).
-The Strange One came out in April 1957 but despite some strong reviews - The New York Times called Peppard "resolute". - it was not a financial success.
+The bulk of his work around this time was for television: The Kaiser Aluminum Hour ("A Real Fine Cutting Edge", directed by George Roy Hill), Studio One in Hollywood ("A Walk in the Forest"), The Alcoa Hour ("The Big Build-Up" with E. G. Marshall), Matinee Theatre ("End of the Rope" with John Drew Barrymore, "Thread That Runs So True", "Aftermath"), Kraft Theatre ("The Long Flight"), Alfred Hitchcock Presents ("The Diplomatic Corpse", with Peter Lorre directed by Paul Henreid), and Suspicion ("The Eye of Truth" with Joseph Cotten based on a script by Eric Ambler).
+The Strange One came out in April 1957 but despite some strong reviews – The New York Times called Peppard "resolute". – it was not a financial success.

 In September 1957, he appeared in a trial run of a play by Robert Thom, The Minotaur, directed by Sidney Lumet.

 Peppard played a key role in Little Moon of Alban (1958) alongside Christopher Plummer for the Hallmark Hall of Fame.
 The Los Angeles Times called him "excellent".

 In May 1958, Peppard played his second film role, a support part in the Korean War movie Pork Chop Hill (1959) directed by Lewis Milestone.
 He was cast in part because he was unfamiliar to moviegoers.